thor-r/react-three-fibre-boilerplate/README.md

 geometry can be added as a prop to a mesh or a jsx tag inside mesh

 lights lesson - to create a sun use a sphere inside your light source tag

+<OrbitControls target={[0, 1, 0]} maxPolarAngle={Math.PI / 2} /> locks the camera inside the sphere so you cannot pan underneath the x plane

+leva goes outside the canvas

+any HTML elements need to be placed outside the canvas